CmdrDats/space-engineers-modding-cookbook/README.md

 - General Do's and Don'ts for IGS
 - Setting the update speed
+- Find specific block types on a grid
-- Find block sets, turn them on or off on a timer
+- Turn blocks on or off on a timer
 - Calculate inventory size
+- Writing to LCD's
+- Drawing pixels on LCD's

 # Modding